stsykalovskyi/webgltest/README.md

 1. Install docker https://www.docker.com/get-started/.
 2. Go to console and run docker-compose up -d --build.
-3. Got to http://localhost:1080/test in your browser.
+3. Go to http://localhost:1080/test in your browser.
 4. See /docker/api-mock/expectations_init.json to extend your mockable requests amount.